Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah annually

 In the UK, influenza vaccine is available free for those in clinical risk groups and eligible pilgrims should receive influenza vaccine annually from their usual healthcare provider .
-Those who do not fall into any of these risk categories can still pay and be vaccinated at some high street pharmacies, other retailers, or private travel clinics, but vaccine not may be available in the UK summer months.
+Those who do not fall into any of these risk categories can still pay and be vaccinated at some high street pharmacies, other retailers, or private travel clinics, but a vaccine may not be available in the UK summer months.
 New winter season influenza vaccine for the northern hemisphere is usually available in the UK from late August-September at the earliest; pilgrims planning to undertake Hajj the following year should ensure they are vaccinated during the flu season before as this may still confer some protection.
 Southern Hemisphere influenza vaccine is not usually available in the UK.

 Viral respiratory infection (known as Hajj cough) experienced by many pilgrims at the Hajj, can range from a mild inconvenience to a severe illness, and can interfere with performing the rites.
-Advice about influenza prevention can be found in our factsheet on seasonal influenza.
+Advice about influenza prevention can be found in our factsheet on influenza.